blackkingback/ForCrowdTangle/README.md

 (It has a html version for reading)

-## The results zip file
+## The results folder

-In the zip file,there are three files:
+In the zip file,there are several files:

+The DownloadlogAndOriginalResult.zip file:

 monitor.txt : Monitor the downloading process and the download status

-posts.json : The downloaded posts in json format
+posts.json : The original downloaded posts in json format

-posts.tsv : The extracted and converted file from the json data (use "tab" instead of "comma" to avoid certain text data conflicts)
+ResultsWithFormat.csv : The extracted information from json or nested json data, and convrted into csv file

+The 'PandasProfiling' zip files:

+They contain the Pandasprofiling summary results for each account

+The PostSummarizrByMonth.csv:

+It contains the number of posts from each account and reveals the number of each month of each year

+The StatisticalSummary.pdf:

+The report for the crawled posts